Can $E_8$ unification at low energies be consistent with proton decay?: unification and breaking mechanism

 Six of the ten dimensions must form an orbifold suitable for a compactification that renders a realistic embedding of the SM.
-To do so, the orbifold must accomplish the following: break the $E_8$ symmetry down to $G_{\rm SM}$, distribute the $(\textbf{248})$ in such a way that the low-energy spectrum is that of the SM plus (perhaps) additional fields consistent with electroweak scale phenomenology, and allow ${\cal N} = 1$ SYM in 10d while leading to a phenomenologically consistent low-energy theory in 4d.
-To do so, one employs the orbifold rotational boundary conditions as well as its continuous Wilson lines (effective vacuum expectation values) \cite{Ibanez:1986tp,Forste:2005rs}.
+To do so, such an orbifold must accomplish the following: it should consistently break the $E_8$ symmetry down to $G_{\rm SM}$, distribute the $(\textbf{248})$ in such a way that the low-energy spectrum is that of the SM plus (perhaps) additional fields consistent with electroweak-scale phenomenology, and allow ${\cal N} = 1$ SYM in 10d while leading to a phenomenologically consistent low-energy theory in 4d.
+To do so, one can employ specific orbifold rotational boundary conditions as well as its continuous Wilson lines -- effective vacuum expectation values (VEVs) \cite{Ibanez:1986tp,Forste:2005rs}.
 It is the combination of these that leads to a potentially viable construction.
-While these techniques have been widely used for model building \cite{Aranda:2020noz,deAnda:2020prd}, no model has yet achieved a low-scale ultimate unification of matter and forces consistent with proton decay constraints as the main result of this Letter.
+While these techniques have been widely used for model building \cite{Aranda:2020noz, Aranda:2020fkj}, no known model has yet achieved a low-scale ultimate unification of matter and forces consistent with proton decay constraints.
+Exploring such a possibility is the main focus of this Letter.

 The considered model is an $\mathcal{N}=1$ SYM in 10d with the $E_8$ gauge group, constructed from a single 10d vector superfield $\mathcal{V}$ (built from a 10d real vector and a 10d Weyl/Majorana fermion) in the adjoint representation $(\textbf{248})$.
 The EDs (denoted by the three complex coordinates $z_i$) are orbifolded as $\mathbb{T}^6/(\mathbb{Z}_6\times \mathbb{Z}_2)$ with